BackendBaz/Log-Levels-Console-App/README.md

    - It returns a log line's message: `<MESSAGE>`.
    - Any leading or trailing white space should be removed.
 2. Get log level from a log line
+   - It returns a log line's log level, which should be returned in **lowercase**.
 3. Reformat a log line